 On October 17, 1950, Anna filed a lawsuit in Freehold for divorce from Vito, alleging that he “deserted her” in 1948.
 She dropped the suit a few months later when Vito began paying her $200 per week, which he did from March 27 through December 15, 1950, but then stopped.

-May 31, 1951: Philip Genovese’s auto accident case is ready for trial.
+May 31, 1951: Philip Genovese’s auto accident case was ready for trial.
 Despite pleas from Asbury Park-based attorney Joseph F. Mattice that he had been retained only one day earlier to represent Philip Genovese, the judge sent the case to trial.
-Mattice read a statement that the company which insured the Genovese automobile recently had gone into liquidation, leaving its policy holders with no protection.
+Mattice read a statement that the company that insured the Genovese automobile recently had gone into liquidation, leaving its policy holders with no protection.
 Mattice said Vito had engaged the insurance company’s lawyers, but they decided not to appear in court, and so Mattice was asked to step in, but had not had time to prepare a defense.
 Mattice and Philip walked out of the courtroom, and the case was sent to the jury with no defense in court.
 A judgment for damages of $14,250 was handed down, which was later overturned on appeal for judicial mishandling of the trial.

 Four Hurt Near Freehold.
 (1950).
 Asbury Park Evening Press, March 7, 1950, P. 2.